How to Build a Balanced Plate at Every Meal

 Add a quarter of protein

-Add a quarter of complex carbs
+Add a quarter of complex carbohydrates

 Include a source of healthy fats